Tried and True Native Plant Selections for the Mid-Atlantic

 Video © 2017 Mary Free

-Print Version: Eutrochium dubium, Eastern or Coastal Joe Pye Weed
+Print Version: Eutrochium dubium, Three-nerved (Coastal Plain) Joe Pye Weed

 Learn more about other Mid-Atlantic plants: Tried and True Plant Fact Sheets